joshwadle/My-solutions-to-precourse/Chapter_0_Workflow/readme.md

 #### Complements on the Galvanize workflow

 - Google Chrome: Our browser of choice here Galvanize.
 Use it.
-- Homebrew: Homebrew is a Mac package utility.
-To install a package: `brew install package-name`.
-To see which packages are installed: `brew list`.
-**DO NOT INSTALL MACPORTS ON THE WORKSTATIONS.**

 #### Recap:
 1. Know the tools.
 Use the tools.